What to Expect from a Post-Merkel Germany

 He holds a master of science in foreign service (MSFS) from Georgetown University and master’s and bachelor’s degrees in political science from Uppsala University.

-Naz Masraff directs the Eurasia Group’s analysis of Germany and emerging European markets.
+Naz Masraff directs the Eurasia Group’s analysis of Germany, Turkey, and emerging European markets.
 Her primary focuses are on political economy, central bank policies and foreign policy.

 Prior to joining the firm, Naz taught EU foreign policy, European politics, and public policy to graduate and undergraduate students at the London School of Economics and Political Science (LSE), where she received a teaching award from the Government Department.
 She also worked as a research assistant for several leading scholars at the LSE, specializing in EU enlargement and neighborhood policies.
 Naz holds a doctorate in international relations from the LSE, with a focus on the EU’s political conditionality towards accession countries.
 In 2013, hers was named the Best Dissertation in EU Studies by the European Union Studies Association.
 Naz also earned a master of philosophy degree in European politics from St Antony’s College, Oxford University.